Stroh violin - aluminum resonator

 Our model is a "Tiebel violin", a variant, which was developed around 1925 by the engineer Willy Tiebel and the violin maker August Glaesel and has a second, small funnel.
 The larger of the two is aimed forward, towards the audience.
 The other is the first form of monitoring: it points in the direction of the ear, so that one hears oneself better.

 Since this instrument is quite heavy even with aluminum components compared to the wooden violin, we lowered the horn for better comfort and thus shifted the center of gravity.
 In addition, we have provided the violin with a plate for standard shoulder rests.
 So it is much easier to hold the playing position for longer periods.
+Furthermore, we have changed the neck angle, so that the strings run with more pressure on the bridge, which provides more sound volume.
+Our newest iteration has been measured reaching 96 DeciBel while being played normally.
+The fittings are mounted on a shaft made of mulberry wood.
+Fingerboard and bridge have been finished according to standard violin finetuning.

 The instrument has a loud, slightly metallic sound - but listen for yourself: